-What happened to the Israelites after their captivity by Assyria?
-Charles Whitaker provides biblical evidence to show where they were driven and from where they will return.
-Includes the sidebar, "Deferred Promises are Not Forgotten Ones."
+What happened to the northern tribes of Israel after their captivity by Assyria?
+The Bible tells us where they were driven — and from where they will return.

 What happened to Israel after God sent her into captivity to the Assyrians?
 Did God turn from physical Israel and begin to work with spiritual Israel, the church?
-Charles Whitaker provides scriptural and historical evidence that Israel was not restored soon after her exile—in fact, God withheld His promised blessings from her for a very long time.
+Charles Whitaker provides scriptural and historical evidence that Israel was not restored soo. . .

 The history of Israel is not only a fascinating study, but it also reveals important facts and principles necessary for proper understanding of prophecy.
 Once Isreal is identified prophetically, Bible prophecy opens up and God's plan becomes plain!